Maya Block: Crust

 It has been suggested that the Block's continental basement is stretched, since its sedimentary cover reaches a thickness of up to 6 km, this being considered impossible on an unstretched basement at isostatic equilibrium.

 Morphology

 Provinces

 The Block is thought to fully or partially incorporate between two and thirteen geologic provinces.

 Basins

 The Block is believed to fully or partially comprehend some four or five sedimentary basins.

 Faults

-A number of faults or fault zones have been identified within the Block, the most prominent of which include various boundary faults abutting the Maya Mountains, various offshore faults east of the Yucatan PeninsulaBelize, the Ticul Fault, the Malpaso Faults, and the Rio Hondo Faults.
+A number of faults or fault zones have been identified within the Block, the most prominent of which include various boundary faults abutting the Maya Mountains, various offshore faults east of the Yucatán Peninsula–Belize, the Ticul Fault, the Malpaso Faults, and the Rio Hondo Faults.